etternagame/etterna/README.md

 In short- you can do anything you like with the game (including sell products made with it), provided you *do not*:

-1. Sell the game *with the included songs*
-2. Claim to have created the engine yourself or remove the credits
+1. Claim to have created the engine yourself or remove the credits

 For specific information/legalese: